 We'll stop Trump.

-Remember in the Michael Flynn case, he's the judge that presided over the Michael Flynn case.
+In the Michael Flynn case, he's the judge that presided over the Michael Flynn case.

-Federalists reported three months ago, Strzok and Page had texted about their friendship with Rudolph Contreras.
+Federalists reported three months ago Strzok and Page had texted about their friendship with Rudolph Contreras.

 Those texts were deliberately hidden from Congress.

-And uh saying it would compromise sources and methods and damage national security and jeopardize the lives of U.S. intelligence interests.
+And saying it would compromise sources and methods and damage national security and jeopardize the lives of U.S. intelligence interests.

-And then when the uh White House finally pressured the DOJ to authorize the release, none of those excuses were true.
+And then when the White House finally pressured the DOJ to authorize the release, none of those excuses were true.

-The newness memo, which the DOJ was so desperate to conceal, begging Paul Ryan not to release it, revealed the completely unverified steel dossier was the bulk of information unverified, uncorroborated, presented in the FISA application, the original application and subsequent applications, and the DOJ never told the court the dossier was bought and paid for by Hillary Clinton.
+The Nunes memo, which the DOJ was so desperate to conceal, begging Paul Ryan not to release it, revealed the completely unverified steel dossier was the bulk of information unverified, uncorroborated, presented in the FISA application, the original application and subsequent applications.

 And they had already spent months on Mueller's team, the lead people.